Work from home burnout: 5 red flags and ways to prevent them

 • Depression

-Work from home burnout
+Tips to prevent work from home burnout

-working remotely for quite some time now, chances are that you are on the precipice of having WFH burnout as well.
+If you have been working remotely for quite some time now, chances are that you are on the precipice of having WFH burnout as well.
 However, burnout isn’t a sudden occurrence.
 It builds up from certain practices over a significant period of time like water circling around a drain for some time before it is completely flushed out.
-So if you are wondering if you are encircling the career black hole, that is, burnout, here are some signs you must look out for:

 1. Trouble Getting Started